zinguala/DevSecOps12_FinalProject/README.md

-# Create ubuntu Jenkins + ansible machine:
+# Create SECOND NEW ubuntu Jenkins + ansible machine:

 # 4) Install and config Ansible and jenkins: